pjn388/FEA/README.md

-# Structural Analysis Script
+# Thermal & Structural Analysis Script

-This script performs structural analysis on a given set of nodes, elements, and constraints.
-It calculates displacements and renders both the initial and displaced structures.
+This script performs thermal and structural analysis on a given set of nodes, elements, and constraints.
+It calculates solutions and renders both the initial and displaced/temperature distributions.

 ## Dependencies